 Articles by Guest Contributors:

-In Praise of Entropy - Gary D. Patterson, PhD [pdf file].
-In their desire to defend the faith, well-meaning Christians have occasionally taken positions that attack well established scientific principles.
+In a desire to defend the faith, well-meaning Christians have sometimes taken positions that attack well established scientific principles.
 By doing this it is possible that Biblical Christianity could be discredited by the very people who are trying to support it.
-Because God is the Author and Creator of both science and theology, a correct interpretation of theology and science must necessarily be in agreement with each other.
-Dr. Patterson, a Professor of Chemical Physics and Polymer Science at Carnegie Mellon University, and former member of the technical staff at Bell Laboratories, responds to one published magazine article that wrongly vilified a fundamental chemical principle.
-Gary is an active Bible teacher and fellowships with a group of Christians in the Pittsburg, Pennsylvania area.
+Because God is the Author and Creator of both science and theology, theology and science must necessarily be in agreement with each other.
+This article is a talk previewing a forthcoming book by Dr. Patterson, a Professor of Chemical Physics and Polymer Science at Carnegie Mellon University, and former Member of the Technical Staff at Bell Laboratories.
+Gary is an active Bible teacher and fellowships with a group of Christians in the Pittsburgh, Pennsylvania area.
 He is a major contributor to the recent in-depth book Science & Christianity: Four Views, (InterVarsity Press).

 Theology and Physical Science - Gary D. Patterson, PhD [pdf file]